aws-samples/eks-workshop-developers/website/docs/python/index.md

 This workshop offers a self-paced, comprehensive guide through the entire Kubernetes lifecycle.
 From creating multi-architecture container images, to understanding Kubernetes, to integrating with Amazon EKS and other AWS services, this workshop is a continuous, end-to-end exploration.
 Each chapter is designed to build upon the previous, ensuring a cohesive learning experience.
 To get started with the workshop:

 * **In Your Own Account**: This option allows for a personalized and hands-on experience, using your AWS account to create resources.
-* **At an AWS Event (Coming Soon)**: Engage in a more guided and structured learning environment, ideal for those who prefer collaborative learning sessions.
+* **At an AWS Event**: Engage in a more guided and structured learning environment at an AWS Event using AWS Workshop Studio platform, ideal for those who prefer collaborative learning sessions.

+This workshop has an approximate duration of 4 hours.

 ## Getting Started
 Dive into our [introduction](./introduction/index.md) to commence your technical exploration of EKS.
 Equip yourself with the knowledge and skills to confidently manage Kubernetes applications on AWS.